-Some agencies have other health requirements in addition to those of the Nursing Program.
-Students are advised of these requirements by faculty so that they can be completed before the practicum experience begins.
-Such requirements may include physical examination, drug screening, health insurance, finger printing, an agency specific background check, agency fee, etc. The cost of such requirements is the responsibility of the individual student.
+Some agencies have other health requirements in addition to those of the NursingProgram.
+Students are advised of these requirements by the practicum coordinator or faculty so that they can be completed before the practicum experience begins.
+Such requirements may include physical examination, drug screening, health insurance, fingerprinting, an agency specific background check, agency fee, etc. The cost of such requirements is the responsibility of the individual student.